rmesaf/React_StructureTemplate/README.md

 ```

-Here is a zoom-in on some files of those files:
+Here is a zoom-in on some of those files:

 #### index.js
 ```